NotNV6/PvPBar-HCF/README.md

 # PvPBar-HCF
 HCF core made by NV6, do not redistribute or use without permissions.
-Ignoring this will result in a penalty leading up to $1000.
+Ignoring this will result to a penalty leading up to $1000.

 # TODO
 * More classes